Add support for V-Ray standalone renderer

 - the frame images have no number in the filename (edit the vscene file or wait for next version)

-#3 Updated by Andreas Schröder over 9 years ago
+#3 Updated by Andreas Schröder almost 10 years ago

 I'm currently switched to Linux for V-Ray support development.